 Theme Two is also characterised by a multi-level and dynamic orientation.
-Projects will examine issues from the level of the individual, the firm, the sector, the region and the nation.
-Attention will also be given to the evolving role of further and higher education institutions and training providers as they respond to changes in the economy and to the impact of policy.
-The Theme will attempt systematically to trace processes of change rather than just looking at single points of time, wherever possible using longitudinal methods, both quantitative and qualitative.
+Projects examine issues from the level of the individual, the firm, the sector, the region and the nation.
+The Theme also attempts to trace processes of change rather than just looking at single points of time, wherever possible using longitudinal methods, both quantitative and qualitative.

 The Theme Two projects are: